danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 7 steps (7 passed)
 ```

-**What's happening under the hood?**

-- Just like with RSpec system tests, Capybara automatically starts a real Rails server (usually Puma) for each test run, so your scenarios interact with a live application.
+Just like with RSpec system tests, Capybara starts a Rails server for each test run, so the scenarios interact with a running application.
-- **Feature files** describe *what* should happen, not *how*.
-- **Step definitions** translate those plain-language steps into Ruby code that interacts with your app (using Capybara, FactoryBot, etc.).
-- You can mix and match `Given`, `When`, `Then`, and `And` in both your feature files and step definitions - Cucumber matches them by the text, not the keyword.

 ## More Complex Feature